-The region's economy is driven by agribusiness, with the sub-tropical climate and rich soils providing ideal conditions for a variety of agriculture including, well established beef, sugar cane, bananas, blueberries, macadamias and vegetable production.398 As demand from South East Queensland and international markets grows, industry requires essential infrastructure to enable growth and innovation.
+The region's economy is driven by agribusiness, with the sub-tropical climate and rich soils providing ideal conditions for a variety of agriculture including, well established beef, sugar cane, bananas, blueberries, macadamias and vegetable production.
+As demand from South East Queensland and international markets grows, industry requires essential infrastructure to enable growth and innovation.
 Industries rely upon robust digital infrastructure to adopt technologies that improve internal systems, reduce costs and allow them to more effectively manage these businesses.
-Precinct-based or regional infrastructure, which supports research and development, has been identified as a key opportunity for increasing agricultural resilience and promoting higher yields.399
+Precinct-based or regional infrastructure, which supports research and development, has been identified as a key opportunity for increasing agricultural resilience and promoting higher yields.

-The Northern Rivers region has been identified as one of the nation's top entrepreneurial hotspots, with a growing population, thriving cultural sector, attractive climate and substantial private sector workforce.400 Delivering robust digital infrastructure outside of major centres represents a key opportunity for the region in providing equitable growth opportunities for rural and regional communities.401 This digital connectivity needs to be accompanied by suitable physical connectivity, including robust road and freight infrastructure, to support the movement of goods to and from businesses throughout the region.
-Improved interconnectivity between regional, inter-regional and international producers, manufacturers and markets is critical for efficient freight activity in the Northern Rivers, with many different industries relying on these supply chain connections to operate and thrive.402
+The Northern Rivers region has been identified as an ideal entrepreneurship destination, with a growing population, thriving cultural sector, attractive climate and substantial private sector workforce.
+Delivering robust digital infrastructure outside of major centres represents a key opportunity for the region in providing equitable growth opportunities for rural and regional communities.
+This digital connectivity needs to be accompanied by suitable physical connectivity, including robust road and freight infrastructure, to support the movement of goods to and from businesses throughout the region.
+Improved interconnectivity between regional, inter-regional and international producers, manufacturers and markets is critical for efficient freight activity in the Northern Rivers, with many different industries relying on these supply chain connections to operate and thrive.